tvixen/diy-BMS-with-Arduino-Nano/README.md

 # The code

-* Try to use as much origianal code as possible
+* Try to use as much of Stuart's origianal code as possible
 * keep it short and simple
 * Try not to do inline stuff, as this can be difficult to convert to other platforms/chips

+# Update 11/7-2018
+Feel free to add comments or copy the whole project.
+It will be updated continuously.....
+Next update will be the code for the Master and Slave.